Culture, history and society

 Graduating in 1956, Robert went on to complete a PhD in superconductivity in 1959 and continued to research in theoretical physics.

-In 1969 he was made a professor of theoretical physics at the University of Sydney, and it was at this point that he joined a group of scientists for social responsibility who were concerned about human impacts on the environment.
+In 1969 he was made a professor of theoretical physics at Sydney, and it was at this point that he joined a group of scientists for social responsibility who were concerned about human impacts on the environment.
 This was to be a turning point in his career and his life, resulting as it did in a significant and continuing focus on ecology.

 From 1973 until 1988 he was Class of 1877 Professor of Zoology at Princeton University, serving as chairman of the University Research Board between 1977 and 1988.
 While at Princeton, following a visit to the UK, he also began collaborating with infectious disease epidemiologist, Roy Anderson from Imperial College, and developed strong links with Imperial College’s ecological research laboratories at Silwood Park in Berkshire.

 In 1973 Robert May became a notable figure.
 He published a book, Stability and Complexity in Model Ecosystems, in which he illustrated how systems tend to become more unstable and chaotic as they become more complex.

 He showed mathematically, that in a system with multiple species competing for resources, the more species there were, the less stable the system was as a whole.
 He also showed that this principle applies just as well to the physics of fluids as it does to populations of living things or even financial systems.

 It was an abstract mathematical concept which challenged the ideas of the time and had major real-world implications, some of which scientists are still exploring today.

 It became known as the Wigner-May theorem, and was first published in 1972.

 Fondly known as ‘The Grandfather of Chaos’, as one of the forerunners of Chaos theory, Robert May attended the first symposium on the subject in 1977, organised by the New York Academy of Sciences.